timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 157-TRANSPORTATION/CHAPTER 157-TRANSPORTATION.md

   * (1) The terms "air carrier", "aircraft", "air transportation", and "charter air transportation" have the meanings given such terms by section 40102(a) of title 49.

-  * (2) The term "members of the armed forces" means members of the Army, Navy, Air Force, and Marine Corps.
+  * (2) The term "members of the armed forces" means members of the Army, Navy, Air Force, Marine Corps, and Space Force.

 ### §2641.
 Transportation of certain veterans on Department of Defense aeromedical evacuation aircraft
 * (a) The Secretary of Defense may provide transportation on an aircraft operating under the aeromedical evacuation system of the Department of Defense for the purpose of transporting a veteran to or from a Department of Veterans Affairs medical facility or of transporting the remains of a deceased veteran who died at such a facility after being transported to the facility under this subsection.
 Transportation of the remains of a deceased veteran under this subsection may be provided to the place from which the veteran was transported to the facility or to any other destination which is not farther away from the facility than such place.